onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 ### Descending connectivity (i.e. Finite-Volume style)

-You chose to get the partitioned mesh in descending connectivity, i.e. cell->face, face->vtx connectivities.
+You chose to get the partitioned mesh in descending connectivity, i.e. **cell->face**, **face->vtx** connectivities.

-Let's start from the top with cell data.
+Let's start from the top with **cell** data.
 How many cells are there?
 What are their global ids?
 Which faces compose the cells?

 ```{code-cell}
 ---